sympa18/AZ-500-Azure-Security/2020/Instructions/Labs/LAB_05_PIM.md

+---
+lab:
+    title: '05 - Azure AD Privileged Identity Management'
+    module: 'Module 01 - Manage Identity and access'
+---

-# Module 1: Lab 1 - Azure AD Privileged Identity Management
+# Lab 05 - Azure AD Privileged Identity Management

-**Scenario**
+# Student lab manual

+## Lab scenario

 In this lab, you'll learn how to use Azure Privileged Identity Management (PIM) to enable just-in-time administration and control the number of users who can perform privileged operations.
 You'll also learn about the different directory roles available as well as newer functionality that includes PIM being expanded to role assignments at the resource level.

-Lessons include:
+## Objectives

+In this lab, you will:

 - Getting Started with PIM
 - PIM Security Wizard
 - PIM for Directory Roles
 - PIM for Role Resources

-The Managing Identities course also covers Azure RBAC and Azure Active Directory.
-This content has been included here also to provide more context and foundation for the remainder of the course.

-## Azure AD Privileged Identity Management
+## Instructions

 ## Prerequisites